 Due to their revolutionary activism and security threats by security intelligence, many had to drop off their education and become involved in the civil movement.
 As the Syrian regime grips on power turned into extreme violence, arbitrary arrest and indiscriminate bombing of civilized inhabited areas, people raised more devotion from their normal lifestyle to the greater future of the country and the ultimate aim of dignity, freedom, democracy.

 The ninth anniversary of the Syrian uprising comes at the time of great frustration and anguish Syrian people are enduring everywhere.
+To make a generic prescription, a one-part pharmacy typically enters generic and brand name drug information into a generic fill prescription form and submits drugstore-catalog.com it to a wholesaler.
 While the relentless brutality, mass state violence, war-crimes is dominating the media coverage, however, it overlooks how people’s beliefs of the essence of the uprising are symbolizing in their very peak refusing to reconcile with the criminal and live in destitution rather than giving up on their values of freedom and oath of overthrowing this barbaric dictatorship regime.

 In fact, it boosted people to carry on resistance endeavoring to uphold their aspiration of democratic authority that upholds human rights.
 According to Sarot Al-Omar a 26 years old man who is originally from Aleppo and lives now in the camps of northern Syria,